Ecclesfield: Governance

 Local government in Ecclesfield civil parish is in the hands of Ecclesfield Parish Council, which since the election of May 2019 consists of 10 Ecclesfield Parish Independent Councillors and 5 Liberal Democrats.

 Before 1974 Ecclesfield Parish was part of Wortley Rural District in the West Riding of Yorkshire.
 Some southern parts of the parish were annexed to Sheffield City Council in 1968, which has sole control over them.
 The remainder of the parish was transferred to Sheffield in 1974, as part of local government reorganisation throughout England.
 The part to the east of the M1 motorway (mainly part of Thorpe Hesley) was subsequently transferred to Rotherham Metropolitan District in 1994 and no longer belongs to Ecclesfield Parish.

 The civil parish includes the West Ecclesfield and most of the East Ecclesfield ward of Sheffield.
-These belong to the Penistone and Stocksbridge parliamentary constituency, whose member since the general election in December 2019 is Miriam Cates.
+These belong to the Penistone and Stocksbridge parliamentary constituency, whose member since the general election in 2024 is Marie Tidball.

 Amenities and setting

-Ecclesfield has an old square, a cricket club, a large park, the Gatty Memorial Hall, a secondary school—Ecclesfield comprehensive School, previously Ecclesfield Grammar School and then Ecclesfield Primary School the current head teacher is Mrs. J Eagalton, and various shops and other civic amenities.

 Ecclesfield lies in the north of Sheffield, about 7 km north of the city centre.
 The suburb of Ecclesfield is in the south-east of the civil parish with the suburbs Chapeltown and High Green to the north, and Grenoside to the west.
 Its altitude is 60 m to 120 m above mean sea level.
 At the 2001 census the civil parish—which also includes the Sheffield suburbs of Chapeltown, Grenoside, High Green, and formerly Thorpe Hesley (now a suburb of Rotherham)—had a population of 31,609.

 Near Ecclesfield's old village is Whitley Hall, a 16th-century mansion property now converted into a four-star hotel and restaurant.
 It is a Grade II* listed building.
+Ecclesfield also has an old square, a cricket club, a large park, the Gatty Memorial Hall, a cemetery, various shops and other civic amenities.
+There are two schools, Ecclesfield Comprehensive School, previously Ecclesfield Grammar School, and Ecclesfield Primary School.

 On the border of Ecclesfield Parish is Greno Wood, a forested area listed as Grade B on the English Nature Invertebrate Site Register, as of special archaeological and geological significance.
 The wood is managed by the Wildlife Trust for Sheffield and Rotherham.